actions-marketplace-validations/opentext_sdp-github-actions-integration/README.md

     NODE_TLS_REJECT_UNAUTHORIZED: 0
 ```
 - Add a job for the product's integration and configure details about the runner.
-- Configure two secret variables named ALM_OCTANE_CLIENT_ID and ALM_OCTANE_CLIENT_SECRET with the credential values, inside your GitHub repository (more details about
+- Configure two secret variables named `SDP_CLIENT_ID` and `SDP_CLIENT_SECRET` with the credential values, inside your GitHub repository (more details about
 secret variables configuration [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
 - Set integration config params (the product's URL, Shared Space, Workspace, credentials) and repository (Token and URL).
 - Set `unitTestResultsGlobPattern` to match desired **JUnit** test results path or set `gherkinTestResultsGlobPattern` to match **Gherkin (BDD)** test results path ([see more](#injecting-gherkin-bdd-test-results)).